klaviyo/klaviyo-objc-sdk/README.md

 Note that the only argument `trackPersonWithInfo` takes is a dictionary representing a customer's attributes.
 This is different from `trackEvent`, which can take multiple arguments.

+## Anonymous Tracking Notice

+As of right now, anonymous tracking is *not fully functional*.
+What this means is that you cannot call `trackEvent` with only the eventName parameter unless `setUpUserEmail` has been called previously.
+Otherwise you must call `trackEvent` with an event name and customer properties parameter, including an email address at the very least.

+Eventually, once anonymous tracking is enabled you will be able to track events without any user information provided.
+In the meantime, make sure to pass in an email or id identifier in order for Klaviyo to track events successfully.

 ## Special Properties

 As was shown in the examples above, special person and event properties can be used.
 This works in a similar manner to the [Klaviyo Analytics API](https://www.klaviyo.com/docs).
 These are special properties that can be utilized when identifying a user or an event.
 They are: